AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2602.
 Reports in connection with permanent closures of Department of Energy defense nuclear facilities.

+2603.
+Plan for deactivation and decommissioning of nonoperational defense nuclear facilities.

 #### Part C—Hanford Reservation, Washington ####

 2621.
 Safety measures for waste tanks at Hanford Nuclear Reservation.